ikale1234/CSE151NEWS/Methods&Results.md

 ![pairplot](images/length_pairplot.png)

 We then used a natural language tokenizer (NLTK) to generate word tokens after processing each word to prevent duplicate/meaningless tokens (removing capitalization, plurals, stop words, etc).
-After creating these tokens, we generated new text and title features that contained these "cleaned tokens" in replacement of these original tokens, all separated by space.
+After creating these tokens, we generated new text and title features that contained these "cleaned tokens" in replacement of these original tokens, all separated by space (called "corpus_text/title"):

 ![df](images/cleaned_df.png)